 We can’t overestimate the importance of education when it comes to improving our awareness of phishing and other digital security threats.
-That is why I discussed some tips to help users spot a phishing scam in a recent article.
-We also mention some of the best anti phishing solutions.
+That is why we discussed some tips to help users spot phishing scams in a recent article.

 Knowing what to look out for in a phishing attack is important.
 But that’s only half the battle.
 Users also need to take concrete steps to deter phishers and keep their information safe.